 Level 3 assets are valued using single bid-side broker quotes or by good faith methods of the Investment Manager.
 For single broker quotes the Investment Manager uses unobservable inputs to assess the reasonableness of the broker quote.
 For good faith valuations, the Investment Manager directly uses unobservable inputs to produce valuations.
-The significant unobservable inputs used in Level 3 assets are outlined in the table on the previous page.
+The significant unobservable inputs used in Level 3 assets at 31 December 2018 are outlined in the table on the previous page.